-It has just under five million inhabitants, but that hasn’t stopped manufacturing innovation in Costa Rica from being at the forefront in Latin America.
-Consult with the Central American Group about your Costa Rican investments plans.
+It has just under five million inhabitants, but that hasn’t stopped innovation in Costa Rica from being at the forefront of Latin American manufacturing.
+Consult with the Central American Group about your Costa Rican investment plans.

-According to Costa Rica’s Export Trade Promotion Agency (Procomer), the fact that companies such as Microsoft, Intel, Hewlett Packard, Google, and Amazon are present in the country is due to the high level of education of its population, as well as to the nation’s economic and political stability.
-In addition to achieving manufacturing innovation, Costa Rica is becoming a hotspot location for the establishment of shared services operations facilities.
+According to Costa Rica’s Export Trade Promotion Agency (Procomer), the fact that companies such as Microsoft, Intel, Hewlett Packard, Google, and Amazon are present in the country is due to the high level of educational achievement of its population, as well as to the nation’s economic and political stability.
+In addition to fostering manufacturing innovation, Costa Rica is becoming a hotspot location for the establishment of shared services operations facilities.

 Manufacturing innovation in Costa Rica: A rocket to Mars in 39 days